Greinke says he didn’t hear taunts, Astros quiet Yanks crowd

 ”To come in here and take the first two from a team like this in their home park, this is one of the hardest places to play on the road.
 The atmosphere is very intense and very unique, so it makes a big statement when we come in here and do that,” Reddick added.

 Houston third baseman Alex Bregman said he loves the ”awesome” atmosphere.
-He said playing at Yankee Stadium in the playoffs is like being in the middle of a boxing match with ”madness all around you.”
+He said playing at Yankee Stadium in October is like being in the middle of a boxing match with ”madness all around you.”

 But he said it’s the same back home at Minute Maid Park during the postseason.